-Note: Text depicted with underscore represents additions to the Lee Plan.
+APPROVED AS TO FORM FOR THE RELIANCE OF LEE COUNTY ONLY County Attorney's Office Exhibit A: Adopted revisions to Lee Plan Text (Adopted by BOCC December 18, 2019) EXHIBIT A Note: Text depicted with underscore represents additions to the Lee Plan.
 Strike-through text represents deletions from the Lee Plan.
 II.
-Future Land Use

-POLICY 33.4.2: The Southeast Lee County TDR program will have the following characteristics:

-- 1. Creation of Transferable Development Units (TDUs). - a.
-Up to one (1) TDU may be created per $\underline{\text{five}}$ twenty ($\underline{520}$) acres of preserved or indigenous wetlands. - 2.
+Future Land Use POLICY 33.4.2: The Southeast Lee County TDR program will have the following characteristics: - 1.
+Creation of Transferable Development Units (TDUs). - a.
+Up to one (1) TDU may be created per five twenty (520) acres of preserved or indigenous wetlands. - 2.
 Receiving area density and intensity equivalents of Southeast Lee County TDUs. - f.
 Wetland TDUs may not be used to increase commercial intensity.
-(Ordinance 17-13)

-POLICY 124.1.2: The county's wetlands protection regulations will be consistent with the following:

-- 2. No development in wetlands regulated by the State of Florida will be permitted by Lee County without the appropriate state agency permit or authorization.
+(Ordinance 17-13) VII.
+Conservation and Coastal Management POLICY 124.1.2: The county's wetlands protection regulations will be consistent with the following: - 2.
+No development in wetlands regulated by the State of Florida will be permitted by Lee County without the appropriate state agency permit or authorization.
 No development in wetlands regulated by the State of Florida may be commenced without the appropriate state agency permit or authorization.
 Development Orders and Development Permits authorizing development within wetlands or lands located within the Wetlands future land use category may be issued subject to a condition that construction may not commence until issuance of the required state permits. - 7.
 The density on wetlands that have been impacted, or will be impacted, in accordance with a state agency permit will be calculated at a density of 1 dwelling unit per 20 acres.
 Non-residential uses on wetlands that have been impacted, or will be impacted, in accordance with a state agency permit must be consistent with the non-residential uses permitted in the immediately adjacent, least intense, upland future land use category.
 Wetland density will be determined by the jurisdictional wetland line.
 Impacted wetlands may not be calculated at the underlying upland density rate.
 Density calculations for impacted wetlands must be at 1 dwelling unit per 20 acres.

-(Ordinance No. 94-30, 00-22, 07-12, 10-20, 10-39, 18-28)

-OBJECTIVE 124.2: WETLANDS TRANSFER OF DEVELOPMENT RIGHTS (TDR) PROGRAM.
+(Ordinance No. 94-30, 00-22, 07-12, 10-20, 10-39, 18-28) OBJECTIVE 124.2: WETLANDS TRANSFER OF DEVELOPMENT RIGHTS (TDR) PROCRAM.
+To incorporate nurshase and transfer of development rights programs for the PROGRAM.
 To incorporate purchase and transfer of development rights programs for the protection and preservation of wetlands into the Land Development Code.

-Exhibit A CPA2019-00001 POLICY 124.2.1: The programs may create incentives for property owners of wetlands to transfer development rights associated with the Wetlands future land use category to eligible upland receiving lands or Lee County.
+POLICY 124.2.1: The programs may create incentives for property owners of wetlands to transfer development rights associated with the Wetlands future land use category to eligible upland receiving lands or Lee County.